The Judds ‘The Final Tour’ will move forward - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — While she left big shoes to fill, powerhouse singers are stepping into them to help out country music legend, Wynonna Judd.

 Wynonna’s mother and musical partner, Naomi Judd, tragically died earlier this year – only weeks after The Judds announced a final tour.
-And, that final tour will move forward later this fall.Country music mourns loss of Naomi Judd
+And, that final tour will move forward later this fall.Daughter remembers Greene Co. double homicide victim Sherry Cole

 “I am humbled, once again, by the loyalty of the fans who have been with us for 38+ years, who continue to show up for me when I need them the most.
 I am grateful that we will continue to honor The Judds’ legacy, together,” Wynonna stated in a news release.